Continuous-Wave Second-Harmonic Generation in Orientation-Patterned GaP Waveguides at Telecom Wavelengths: Experimental

-Figure~\ref{fig:waveguide_processing}~b is a scanning electron microscope (SEM) micrograph, showing a birds-eye view of the suspended waveguide.
+Fig.~\ref{fig:waveguide_processing}~b is a scanning electron microscope (SEM) micrograph, showing a bird's-eye view of the suspended waveguide.
 Lines running perpendicularly to the waveguide reveal the periodic alternation of the direct and inverse GaP domains.
-The sidewalls of the waveguide show a periodic modulation in width, that is related to a difference in the etching angle between the direct and indirect GaP.
-Finally, Figure~\ref{fig:waveguide_processing}~c is a top view of the guide, recorded with the visible-light camera of the optical setup used in subsequent sections.
+The sidewalls of the waveguide show a periodic modulation in width, that { is related to the masking step in the processing of the waveguide}.
+Finally, Fig.~\ref{fig:waveguide_processing}~c is a top view of the guide, recorded with the visible-light camera of the optical setup used in subsequent sections.
 The white spot at the end of the waveguide in this video capture is due to diffusion of the generated second harmonic - $f=$~\SI{375.6}{\tera\hertz} or $\lambda=$~\SI{798.2}{\nano\meter} - at maximum conversion efficiency.